Cyber-Security-S7/Secure-Web-App/Terraform/README.md

 If you want to make changes to the Terraform code for the monitoring part of blue-teaming, I would recommend that you clone/fork the repository and add the changes.

 I expect that Azure offers several services which you could look into to perform security monitoring.
 If you want to use open-source / self-hosted monitoring tools, then we will need to find a way to probably push logs from Azure to the monitoring solution, but I don't know exactly how this would work and what is required.

+## Azure costs
+Using your Fontys account you get some free credits on Azure which you can use to host this application.
+If you want to save credits, make sure to destroy the Terraform environment in the evenings, as this will save costs on the public IP adress and the docker container.

+The only downside here is that everytime you re-build your environment, you'll get a different public IP adress, so you have to notify the red-teamers.